ZN3ls0n/Cisco-Packet-Tracer/README.md

-# Configuring DHCP on a Router for Multiple VLANs with Switches and Multi-Layer Switches
+# Configuring DHCP on a Router for Multiple VLANs with Switches

 ## Configuring the Switch(es)
 ### 1. Create your VLANs and name them